Rrucha/CSE-250_my_work./README.md

 ##### Example

-Let's assuming that the records of our example tables are defined as:
+Let's assume that the records of our example tables are defined as:

 ```scala
 case class Customer(